-- Speak slowly, calmly and softly to the child; - Use language which is simple and clear; - Speak in the affirmative what they want them to do not what they don't and - & will always listen and acknowledge them.
+- Speak slowly, calmly and softly to the child;

+- Use language which is simple and clear;

+- Speak in the affirmative what is expected

+- Always listen and acknowledge them.

 For individual pupils, staff may need to record incidents through the use of ABC charts.
 This is so that we can reflect upon triggers and strategies so that decisions can be made about what needs to change/be modified so to further support the child.
 For example: own work station, social stories etc.